zynk13/dog-breed-classification/README.md

 # dog-breed-classification
 Transfer learn the Inception V3 CNN to classify input images to their respective dog breeds among the possible 133

+Used Keras with a Tensorflow backend in Python.

 predict.py :

 	- Used to make preditions on the input image, classifying it into one of the 133 dog breeds.